tadgohare/Relax-Project-3005/README.md

 1. Get a CSV file to do operations on
 2. Run the code and use help for a list of commands
 3. After doing any necessary operations, remember to save your new table(s)

+Note that this repository is archived as it was a previously completed class bonus project that I did to learn relational algebra in a more hands on way